vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/comment-directives.md

 ## Query timeouts (`QUERY_TIMEOUT_MS`)

 In Vitess, individual non-streaming queries are subject to query timeouts.
-This are typically set by the vttablet option `--queryserver-config--query-timeout`.
+This are typically set by the vttablet option `--queryserver-config-query-timeout`.
 Whole transactions are also subject to the vttablet timeout setting `--queryserver-config-transaction-timeout`.

 However, for read (`SELECT`) queries, it is also possible to use a special Vitess query comment format to set a lower timeout for certain queries, e.g.: